lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/tutorials-dojo-tips-and-tricks.md

 >
 >   Use CloudWatch Alarm and EC2 Action to interact with EC2 instance.

-> Best practice to control access to EC2 instances:
+> [!NOTE] Best practice to control access to EC2 instances:
 >
 > - Tag the EC2 instances, to categorize by purpose, owner, or environment...
 > - Control access using resource tags and IAM policy.

-> EC2 - Capacity Reservations vs Reserved Instances
+> [!NOTE] EC2 - Capacity Reservations vs Reserved Instances
 >
 > - (On-demand) Capacity Reservations:
 >